Moix1/YouTubeVideoDownloader/README.md

 ## Prerequisite
 Python version 3 installed
 Or
-just download the .exe format which can be seen the repo
+just download the tubedownloadersetup.exe file which can be seen the repo

 ## Built With